sonic-net/SONiC/doc/vxlan/Vxlan_hld.md

 ![](https://github.com/prsunny/SONiC/blob/prsunny-vxlan/images/vxlan_hld/vxlanOrch.png)
  ### VxlanOrch
  This is the major subsystem for Vxlan that handles configuration request.
 Vxlanorch creates the tunnel and attaches encap and decap mappers.
-Seperate tunnels are created for L2 Vxlan and L3 Vxlan and can attach different VLAN/VNI or VNET/VNI to respective tunnel.
-VxlanOrch creates Ingress/Egress VRFs for each VNET table.
-VxlanOrch also creates the RIF based on VNET Interface configuration.
+Seperate tunnels are created for L2 Vxlan and L3 Vxlan and can attach different VLAN/VNI or VNet/VNI to respective tunnel.
+VxlanOrch creates Ingress/Egress VRFs for each VNEet table.
+VxlanOrch also creates the RIF based on VNet Interface configuration.

  ### RouterOrch
  Add VxlanOrch as a member of RouterOrch.
-When app-route-table has new updates for the VNET, RouterOrch gets the VRF ID from VxlanOrch and programs SAI.
+When app-route-table has new updates for the VNet, RouterOrch gets the VRF ID from VxlanOrch and programs SAI.
  	- ROUTE_TABLE is translated to create route entries
 	- ROUTE_TUNNEL_TABLE is translated to create Nexthop tunnel